anh-tong/anh-tong.github.io/_posts/2021-10-01-kernel_identification.md

 ### Encoder
 *Encoder* consists of sequence encoder and dimension encoder.
 These two serve the above double permutation invariance

- 1. **Sequence Encoder** is built upon attention mechanism (like <a href="https://anh-tong.github.io/blog/2021/performer/"> previous post </a>) and a mean pooling.
+ + **Sequence Encoder** is built upon attention mechanism (like <a href="https://anh-tong.github.io/blog/2021/performer/"> previous post </a>) and a mean pooling.

  $$
  f(X) = MeanPooling(Attention(X))
  $$

 This uses the set transformer approach from<d-cite key="set_transformers"></d-cite> which introduces attention-based method to perform.
- I want to keep this concise so the notation here is little different from the original paper, removing some details i.e., feed-forward layers (usually be a part of attention block as embedding).
+To keep this concise, the notation here is little different from the original paper, removing some details i.e., feed-forward layers (usually be a part of attention block as embedding).

- 2. **Dimension Encoder** is responsible for the permutation invariance over dimension indices
+ + **Dimension Encoder** is responsible for the permutation invariance over dimension indices

  $$
  g(X) = FeedForwardNN(Attention(X))
  $$

 Formally, encoder is constructed as

- $$Encoder(X) = g(f(X))$$
+ $$Encoder(X) = g(f(X)).$$

 ### Decoder
 Decoder has the responsibility to reproduce kernel structures as sentences out of the predefined set of "kernel" vocabularies.
 The model architecture of decoders is similar to "Attention is All You Need" paper <d-cite key="attention"> </d-cite> with no positional encodings.